 What exactly is troubleshooting?

 Troubleshooting is learning how to solve a problem and approaching it from a logical point of view.
-So, if your system isn’t working and you open it up, and you say ‘oh, it must be a fuse,’ and you go through and test every fuse, that’s not logical troubleshooting.
+So, if your system isn’t working and you open it up, and you say ‘oh, it must be a fuse,’ and you go through a process of elimination and test every fuse, that’s not logical troubleshooting.
 It’s a good waste of time.
 Or, if your heater isn’t working.
 Oh, it must be the heater and you automatically replace the heater without testing everything that came up to that point, you’re wasting money, you’re wasting resources, and you’re wasting time.
-So, troubleshooting is learning to solve the problem in a systematic way that really cuts down on time, only replacing the components that need replaced, which cuts down on money, and just becoming more efficient at your job and solving problems.
+So, troubleshooting is about problem solving in a systematic way that really cuts down on time, only replacing the components that need replaced, which cuts down on money, and just becoming more efficient at your job and solving problems.